Together, we can make a difference.

 Declaw Bill

 Great news!
-Recently, a bill was introduced by State Representative Jimmy Wilson, Jr. of Ypsilanti which would make Michigan the third state to make declawing cats illegal.
+In 2023, a bill was introduced by State Representative Jimmy Wilson, Jr. of Ypsilanti which would make Michigan the third state to make declawing cats illegal.
 We have every paw crossed that it’ll become law.

 Some believe declawing helps keep cats in homes, but our statistics show otherwise.